XRPLF/rippled/src/ripple/net/ShardDownloader.md

    start();
    ```

    When a client submits a `download_shard` command via the RPC interface, each of the requested files is registered with the handler via the `add` method.
 After all the files have been registered, the handler's `start` method is invoked, which in turn creates an instance of the `SSLHTTPDownloader` and begins the first download.
 When the download is completed, the downloader invokes the handler's `complete` method, which will initiate the download of the next file, or simply return if there are no more downloads to process.
-When `complete` is invoked with no remaining files to be downloaded, the handler and downloader  are not destroyed automatically, but persist for the duration of the application.
+When `complete` is invoked with no remaining files to be downloaded, the handler and downloader are not destroyed automatically, but persist for the duration of the application to assist with graceful shutdowns by `Stoppable`.

-Additionally, we leverage a novel class to provide customized parsing for downloaded files:

 - `DatabaseBody`

-   This class will define a custom message body type, allowing an `http::response_parser` to write to a SQLite database rather than to a flat file.
+   This class defines a custom message body type, allowing an `http::response_parser` to write to an SQLite database rather than to a flat file.
 This class is discussed in further detail in the Recovery section.

-## Execution Concept
+## Graceful Shutdowns & Recovery

-This section describes in greater detail how the key features of the downloader are implemented in C++ using the `boost::asio` framework.
+This section describes in greater detail how the shutdown and recovery features of the downloader are implemented in C++ using the `boost::asio` framework.

 ##### Member Variables: